micmejia/bible-dump/NKJV/Deuteronomy/Deut 8.md

 ###### 1
-"Every commandment which I command you today you must [^a]be careful to observe, that you may live and multiply,[^b] and go in and possess the land of which the Lord [^c]swore to your fathers.
+"Every commandment which I command you today you must be careful to observe, that you may live and multiply, and go in and possess the land of which the Lord swore to your fathers.

 ###### 2
 And you shall remember that the Lord your God led you all the way these forty years in the wilderness, to humble you _and_ test you, to know what _was_ in your heart, whether you would keep His commandments or not.